 The irrational, all-pervading violence of the modern world is the subject of this extraordinary tour de force.
 The central character’s dreams are haunted by images of John F. Kennedy and Marilyn Monroe, dead astronauts and car-crash victims as he traverses the screaming wastes of nervous breakdown.
 Seeking his sanity, he casts himself in a number of roles: H-bomber pilot, presidential assassin, crash victim, psychopath.
 Finally, through the black, perverse magic of violence he transcends his psychic turmoils to find the key to a bizarre new sexuality.

 A “must-have” edition for J. G. Ballard collectors.
 This copy is one of the Limited Edition, indicated as such on the Front Limitation Page, and it is very prominently and beautifully signed in blue pen by J. G. Ballard.
 This edition is now highly collectible.
-This is one of extremely few copies still available BRAND NEW online direct from the original publisher, V. Vale – clean, crisp, and bright, a beauty.
+This is the last copy still available BRAND NEW online direct from the original publisher, V. Vale – clean, crisp, and bright, a beauty.
 A copy of the 1970 First American Edition turned up online and rightly commands $12,000.
 This is an accessible alternative.
 A rare signed copy thus.